Egbo, Smith help No. 7 Baylor women ease past Southern 86-52

+“I think the game started, and her guy got eight of their I don’t know how many points.
+So, that’s not good.
+So, you’ve just got to keep teaching it.”

+Egbo and Smith scored six points apiece during an 18-2 run to finish the first half, turning a six-point lead into a 22-point margin at the break as the Lady Bears extended the nation’s longest active home winning streak to 59 games.
+Baylor outscored Southern 23-5 in the second quarter.

-Trinity Oliver scored six of her 12 points — two off her career high — early in the third quarter to spark a 15-0 run that pushed the lead to 34 at 58-24.
+Trinity Oliver scored six of her 12 points — two off the junior’s career high — early in the third quarter to spark a 15-0 run that pushed the lead to 34 at 58-24.
 Freshman Hannah Gusters matched her season high with 13 points.

 Tyneisha Metcalf had 10 points and Raven White scored nine while matching the team high of five rebounds for Southern (0-4).